-An addition to the building on the back or west side was constructed in 1905; it extended out on the north and south sides.
+An addition to the building on the back or west side was constructed in the summer of 1905; it extended out on the north and south sides.
 This building lasted for another 20 years when another building was was made available.

 Who graduated from Jewell High

 - Early Years - 1910s - 1920s - 1930s - 1940s - 1950s - 1960s -

 Supt.
 H. T. Holt - manual

 Mrs. H. T. Holt - principal of the high school (succeeds Miss Carpenter)